rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ---
 title:  Cognitive Loads in Programming
-lastmodified: Aug 20, 2022
+lastmodified: Aug 30, 2022
 featured: true
 summary:  Easy to implement is not the same as simple to understand.
 Programming wants to be empirical it needs to be more deductive.
 toc: true
-tags: maintainability, patterns-of-erroneous-code
+tags: patterns-of-erroneous-code
 ---